Dog meat: Maritime Southeast Asia

+Oceania

+Dogs lost their economic importance as hunting animals (usually for wild boar) among Austronesians that reached the smaller islands in Melanesia and Polynesia.
+They became a competitor for limited food resources and thus were themselves eaten.
+The Austronesian domesticated dogs originally carried by the Lapita Culture migrations were eaten to extinction in many islands since ancient times.
+Dogs were reintroduced later on from surviving populations in other islands as well as dogs that descended from non-Austronesian Mainland Southeast Asian populations.
+This caused a marked discontinuity in the genes of domesticated dogs, as well as the terms for dogs, among Austronesians in the Pacific Islands, in comparison to other Austronesian regions in Island Southeast Asia.

 Dogs were historically eaten in Tahiti and other islands of Polynesia, including Hawaii at the time of first European contact.
 James Cook, when first visiting Tahiti in 1769, recorded in his journal, "few were there of us but what allow'd that a South Sea Dog was next to an English Lamb, one thing in their favour is that they live entirely upon Vegetables".
 Calvin Schwabe reported in 1979 that dog was widely eaten in Hawaii and considered to be of higher quality than pork or chicken.
 When Hawaiians first encountered early British and American explorers, they were at a loss to explain the visitors' attitudes about dog meat.
 The Hawaiians raised both dogs and pigs as pets and for food.
 They could not understand why their British and American visitors only found the pig suitable for consumption.
 This practice seems to have died out, along with the native Hawaiian breed of dog, the unique Hawaiian Poi Dog, which was primarily used for this purpose.

 Although Hawaii has outlawed commercial sales of dog meat, until the federal Dog and Cat Meat Trade Prohibition Act it was legal to slaughter an animal classified as a pet if it was "bred for human consumption" and done in a "humane" manner.
 This allowed dog meat trade to continue, mostly using stray, lost, or stolen dogs.

 Religious dietary laws

 According to kashrut, Jewish dietary law, it is forbidden to consume the flesh of terrestrial mammals that do not chew their cud and have cloven hooves, which includes dogs.

-In Islamic dietary laws, the consumption of the flesh of a dog, or any carnivorous animal, or any animal bearing fangs, claws, fingers or reptilian scales, is prohibited.
+In Islamic dietary laws, the consumption of the flesh of a dog, or any carnivorous animal, or any animal bearing fangs, claws, fingers or reptilian scales, is considered haram ("prohibited"), whereas the Maliki school deems it makruh ("disliked but not prohibited").